 Leave it to a college student to turn beer into a health food.

+A student from the National University of Singapore (NUS) spent nine months creating a beer that contains the probiotic lactobacillus paracasei L26, which offers a host of health perks.
 Researchers from NUS wanted to expand the traditional choices for getting probiotics in the public’s diet.
 Currently, dairy is the primary source for this “good” bacteria, and for many people, dairy isn’t an option (about 65 percent of human adults are lactose intolerant to some degree).

 Beer might be a more effective way to introduce probiotics to adults.

+Alcine Chane, a food science and technology student, chose to focus on beer as part of her studies.
+Chane set out to produce a craft beer that could act as an alternative source of probiotics.
+Her brew contains a billion units of probiotics per three ounces of beer.
+For comparison, the recommended daily amount is 250 million units, according to the Scientific Association for Probiotics and Prebiotics.
 Probiotics have a number of positive effects on health, particularly in the digestive system.
 A properly balanced gut biome can reduce diarrhea, improve symptoms of irritable bowel syndrome, and help manage various types of infections.
 Good bacteria can also strengthen the immune system, reduce allergies in children, and prevent brain disease.

 Keeping probiotics alive requires a delicate touch.